jsedoc/SemanticWordClustering/README.md

 # SemanticWordClustering
-This repository build off of the Signed Spectral Clustering Repository
+This repository builds off of the Signed Spectral Clustering repository.